CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 z &= \Delta \sin(a)
 \end{align}
 ```
-These are the true coordinates of the object.
+These are the true (geocentric) horizontal coordinates of the object.

 The position $(p, q, s)$ of $P$ in the second (geocentric) system are given as:
 ```math